 An array of map icons is present for each course to help keep track of your progress with the ultimate goal to have each level completed, with all collectables found, the bonus bull’s eye hit at the end of the course and the mid-point checkpoint jumped so the game goes into challenge mode.
 Levels get hectic very early on so it’s a relief to find that each course gives you infinite lives to get through it.
 When you hit something you will move back to the last checkpoint and lose any points or objects you have acquired.
 The unlockable retro levels remain hardcore and give you three lives with which to navigate them.

 Overall, it’s easy to recommend Runner 2 on any system.
-It fits nicely onto Steam among the other high profile indie games and is the perfect game for PC gamers to take short blasts at on their lunch break.
+On the Vita it provides a perfect slice of pick up and play action (even if it can get a little confusing at times).
 The charm and fun present are not easily found elsewhere and it’s great to see something which sets itself out as a pure gaming experience without the pretentious overtures that many bigger budget games now have.
 It’s both something old and something new and you should stop reading now and go and buy it.